DevYanB/ProxyServerHerdProject/README.md

 ### Notes
 -----
-This is a proxy server herd that utilizes a flooding algorithm to self-update itself.
+This is a proxy server herd project done for CS131.
+It utilizes a flooding algorithm to self-update itself.
 You can run each server individually, or write a script to run them all at once.
-You can either use telnet or run the client code for an example of client-server interaction
+You can either use telnet or run the client code for an example of client-server interaction.

 ### Example runs for generating logs given in this repo
 -----